 American companies suffer the greatest financial losses from data breaches (IBM)

 The average cost of a data breach for US-based companies is $9 million.
 Companies in the Middle East pay an average of just under $7 million per data breach, while Canadian companies average $5 million in damages.

 53% of global data breaches are financially motivated (IBM)

 Financially motivated data breaches account for over half of all data breaches worldwide.
 State-sponsored attacks and attacks by hacktivists each make up 13% of total data breaches.
 The motivations behind the remaining 21% of attacks are unknown.

 Half of Americans believe it’s impossible to protect their private data online (Norton)

 Despite that belief, 73% of Americans report spending more time online today than they did in the past.
 For many, it’s a tradeoff: 71% say they accept some security risks in exchange for more convenience.
 They’re more careful about their online activity, however, with 79% reporting taking extra precautions to avoid malicious cyber attacks.

 Internet users are getting more diligent about data protection.
-Searches for “password manager” average 450K every month.
+Searches for “password manager” average over 600k every month.